 3. A horse pulls a carriage with a force P. Which two among the following statements are correct?

-b) Since the carriage pulls the horse back with a equal force P, the system does not move at all.
+b) Since the carriage pulls the horseback with an equal force P, the system does not move at all.

 c) The system moves because the horse can hit the ground with its hoofs; the horizontal component of whose reaction is greater than the total frictional and other forces of resistance offered by the ground.